SkyBlueRW/SkyBlueRW.github.io/_posts/2023-02-28-convex-optimization-basic.md

 ##

-## Convex Optimization: a 101 refresh and further
+## Numerical Optimization: a 101 refresh and further

 - [Why should you care?](#introduction)